-Quota sharing agreement urgently needed for North East Atlantic pelagic fish stocks
+Governments must not lose sight of urgent need for a quota sharing agreement for North East Atlantic pelagic fish stocks

-- Important pelagic fish stocks in the North East Atlantic mackerel, Atlanto-Scandian herring and blue whiting are being overexploited because international governments are repeatedly failing to reach quota sharing agreements. - Over the past six years, total catches have exceeded sustainable levels by almost five million tonnes1. - The states fishing these stocks are some of the wealthiest in the world and have access to rich stock data, giving them a responsibility to follow scientific advice and ensure long-term sustainability. - Governments must reach a quota sharing agreement at the Coastal States meetings between 19 and 27 October 2021 to protect stocks from overfishing.
+- Important pelagic fish stocks in the North East Atlantic mackerel, Atlanto-Scandian herring and blue whiting continue to be overexploited due to governments' inaction to reach quota sharing agreements for these species. - Over the past six years, total catches have exceeded sustainable levels byalmost five million tonnes1. - The states fishing these stocks are some of the wealthiest in the world and have access to rich stock data, giving them a responsibility to follow scientific advice and ensure long-term sustainability. - Governments failed again to reach a quota sharing agreement at the Coastal States meetings in October 2021, as well as meetings in February and March 2022.